cerbos/example-cerbos-policy-repository/README.md

 [.cerbos.yaml](./.cerbos.yaml) is used to configure a Cerbos PDP server container to load the policies from disk.

-### Cerbos Cloud configuration
+### Cerbos Hub configuration

-[.cerbos-cloud.yaml](./.cerbos-cloud.yaml) is used to configure a [Cerbos Cloud](https://cerbos.dev/cloud) workspace to compile policy bundles from commits matching the configured labels, to be deployed to connected Cerbos PDP instances.
+[.cerbos-hub.yaml](./.cerbos-hub.yaml) is used to configure a [Cerbos Hub](https://cerbos.dev/next) workspace to compile policy bundles from commits matching the configured labels, to be deployed to connected Cerbos PDP instances.

 ## Running locally